ShirodoBurak/Shirodo-Queue/README.md

 ## Description

-Shirodo Queue creates a simple queue and inserts any new player into it.
-Preventing any spam bot attacks.
+Shirodo Queue is a simple queue plugin which prevents players/bots to join so fast and puts them into a queue.
+Get some chips or some coffee and prepare, you are going to wait a lot 😎

 ## Getting Started

 ### Dependencies

-* JDASpigot must be installed on your Bungeecord server.
-You can find it from <a href="https://www.spigotmc.org/resources/jdaspigot.41074/">here</a>.
-(Thank you <a href="https://github.com/UnnamedCheese">UnnamedCheese</a>!)
-* A ready Bungeecord server and a Bukkit ready Minecraft server
+* A ready Spigot/Bukkit server with a Bungeecord

 ### Installing